-The reason they're selling them?
-Because apparently they're not worded in line with the new anti-smoking regulations which come into force on July 1st 2007 - that must be displayed at all entrances.
+The reason they London Underground sold them to us from the Tube?
+Because they're not worded in line with the anti-smoking regulations which come into force back on July 1st 2007 - that must be displayed at all entrances.
 Isn't a pictoral sign that works in all languages better?
+They need to say: "It is illegal to smoke on these premises"!

 So anyway, we've got all the old ones which are rather charming, as they look a bit worn and are made from tin with vitreous enamel printing on them - rather than the horrid plastic ones which will doubtless have replaced them.